Browse Curriculum

 Estimated hours of homework per class period: 15-30 minutes

-This course is designed to introduce students to choral ensemble singing.
+Choir is a semester-long course designed to introduce students to choral ensemble singing.
 Good breathing and vocal technique, vowel placement, projection, and a basic understanding of musical elements will be addressed through performance of Renaissance, Baroque, Classical, Romantic, Jazz and Popular styles.
 Teamwork, personal growth, and creative thinking are developed through rehearsal and performance.
 This is a performance-based class and outside of the school day performances will be required.

 • Guitar I